 If you don’t have food dye, rubbing alcohol, or vinegar around, you can also color your rice with just Kool Aid packets and water!
 Who would have thought?
 Bonus, they add a scent for extra awesome sensory play.
 Go check out Parenting Chaos for a full tutorial on how to make rainbow rice using Kool Aid packs.

-Posts you may also enjoy
+Toddler posts you may also enjoy

 - 24 Easy Indoor Toddler Activities